 Jazz music.
 I am a huge fan of jazz.
 My favourite holidays are sitting in a hot, sunny climate, listening to jazz and indulging in good food and even better wine.

 Well, you know what they say, jazz is about being in the moment.
 Talking of being the moment, our final question, what’s next for Taste of Bath?

-The plan has always been for my hometown to be the template of a nationwide business.
-With cities represented under the ‘Taste-of’ family.
-Taste of Bristol will be launching in 2020, with all produce being sourced within 20 miles of Bristol.
+The plan has always been for my hometown to be the template of a nationwide business, with different cities represented under the ‘Taste-of’ brand.
+Taste of Bristol is our next big project – watch this space!